MS — MS 2026 Guide

 Why Mississippi for Electrician Careers

 Mississippi is a state where your dollar goes further and trades are in demand.
-Between shipbuilding, military, agriculture, manufacturing, the demand for qualified electricians here is through the roof — and it's only growing.
+Between shipbuilding, military, agriculture, manufacturing, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Mississippi?